vikaswardiya/ReactProjects/README.md

 # ReactProjects
-React Projects are stored in it
+All the react projects are stored in it.